'I've paid for your cake': Mother honors late son on his birthday by brightening someone else's day

 Tyler's mom

-Wilson-Taylor was surprised on Monday when she saw the cake's recipient, Carolyn Mick, had posted the note on the Town of Plainfield Chatter Facebook page, which was followed by more than 130 comments.
+Wilson-Taylor was surprised later in the day Sunday when she saw the cake's recipient, Carolyn Mick, had posted the note on the Town of Plainfield Chatter Facebook page, which was followed by more than 130 comments.

 Mick wrote, "Dear Toni.. you know who you are and I want to express how moved I am.
 This means so much that my husband and I cried together.
 With the turmoil of things going on it reminds us of what really matters LIFE!"